Bounds and Genericity of Sum-Rank-Metric Codes

 In this paper, we extend these the results by Byrne et al., as well as the genericity results from the Hamming and rank metric, as follows.
-We recall variants of the sphere-packing (SP) and Gilbert--Varshamov (GV) bound for linear codes and draw the connection to a recent algorithm to compute sum-rank-metric sphere sizes \cite{puchinger2020generic}, which allows to compute the bounds in polynomial time.
+We present variants of the sphere-packing (SP) and Gilbert--Varshamov (GV) bound for linear codes and draw the connection to a recent algorithm to compute sum-rank-metric sphere sizes \cite{puchinger2020generic}, which allows to compute the bounds in polynomial time.
 Using lower and upper bounds on the sum-rank-metric ball size, we derive simplified bounds that can be computed even more efficiently.
 These simplified bounds also induce asymptotic variants of the two bounds, which extend the results in Byrne et al.\ by covering also the case of growing block size.

-Furthermore, we recall the result for the sum-rank metric, that random linear codes achieve almost the sum-rank GV bound with high probability.
-Moreover we derive three bounds on the probability that a random code is MSRD.
+Furthermore, we present the following genericity results: we show that random linear codes achieve almost the sum-rank GV bound with high probability and derive two bounds on the probability that a random code is MSRD.
 The bounds smoothly interpolate between the known bounds in the Hamming and rank metric and show that MSRD codes are generic for growing extension degree of the underlying field.